The Fall 2020 issue of the Mass General Brigham Biobank newsletter for Biobank participants has been released.

 Drs.
 I-Cheng Ho and Hui-Hsin Chang of Brigham and Women’s Hospital recently published a paper in Arthritis & Rheumatology on the results of a study they completed using samples from the Mass General Brigham Biobank.
 This study investigated the relationship between a variation in a gene and the risk for the development of rheumatoid arthritis (RA).
 Drs.
 Ho and Chang found that the variation in this gene leads to increased activity of immune cells, which can cause the inflammation characteristic of RA.

 March 22, 2016

 Dr. Kathiresan (pictured) and his team of investigators, led by Pradeep Natarajan, MD, and research coordinator Erina Kii in the Center for Human Genetic Research at Massachusetts General Hospital, are looking for a needle in a haystack.

-Sekar Kathiresan, MD, uses the Partners Biobank to conduct research that would otherwise be impossible using traditional research methods.
+Sekar Kathiresan, MD, uses the Mass General Brigham Biobank to conduct research that would otherwise be impossible using traditional research methods.

 September 3, 2015

-We are happy to bring you the newest issue of our Partners Biobank newsletter created for participants in the Biobank project.
+We are happy to bring you the newest issue of our Mass General Brigham Biobank newsletter created for participants in the Biobank project.
 The Biobank is a collection of samples and data from patients at Brigham and Women’s Hospital and Massachusetts General Hospital that are used for research.
 It’s been a busy and exciting year for the project.